dkooll/markparsr/README.md

 The `README_PATH` environment variable takes highest priority if set.
 The path provided to NewReadmeValidator() is used if no environment variable exists.

-The `MODULE_PATH` environment variable is used if set.
-The directory containing the README file is used otherwise.

 This approach supports both local testing and CI/CD environments with the same code.